Primary Endpoint

 For previously treated adult patients with locally advanced or metastatic EGFR+ NSCLC

-Intracranial PFS3*
+Intracranial PFS2*

-RYBREVANT® + chemotherapy median icPFS was 12.5 months (95% CI: 10.8, NE) and 8.3 months (95% CI: 7.3, 11.3) with chemotherapy alone3
+RYBREVANT® + chemotherapy median icPFS was 12.5 months (95% CI: 10.8, NE) and 8.3 months (95% CI: 7.3, 11.3) for chemotherapy alone2

 improvement in intracranial PFS in the ITT populationimprovement in intracranial PFS in the ITT population Mobile